 Use what you have learned from this article in all different types of relationships

-Although I have been talking about sexual and romantic relationships, it can be useful to have conversations about power imbalance in regards to all types of relationships including dance-floor partnerships, creative partnerships, co-teaching relationships, family relationships, friendships, mentorships and the student/teacher configurations.
+Although I have been talking about sexual and romantic relationships it can be useful to have conversations about power imbalance in regards to all types of relationships including dance-floor partnerships, creative partnerships, co-teaching relationships, family relationships, friendships, mentorships and the student/teacher configurations.
 For example, many of the points in this article can be used to navigate power imbalances in partnerships occurring solely on the dance floor.
-When work is done to support clear consent, dancers can, through agreement, explore power issues within a dance.
-They may do so because it is enjoyable for them or because there is something to be learned from it.

 Kathleen Rea danced with Canada’s Ballet Jörgen Canada, National Ballet of Canada & Tiroler Landestheater (Austria).
 Kathleen has taught at School of Toronto Dance Theatre, York University and Niagara College.
 She is a faculty member of in the dance department at George Brown College, teaching Contact Dance Improvisation.
 She has choreographed over 40 dance works and been nominated for five DORA awards.
 Her film Lapinthrope, co-produced with Alec Kinnear won Gold Award at the Festival Der Nationen (Austria).
 Kathleen is also a recipient of a K. M. Hunter Choreographic Award and is a published author (“The Healing Dance”, Charles C. Thomas).
 She has a Master’s in Expressive Arts Therapy and was a Registered Psychotherapist (CRPO) with a private practice for 16 years.
 In January 2015 Kathleen became a candidate teacher of the Axis Syllabus.
 She is the director of REAson d’etre dance productions who produces the Wednesday Dance Jam, the Contact Dance International Film Festival and the Moved by Natural Forces Retreat.
 Recently Kathleen premiered Men’s Circle a dance theatre play that she wrote, directed and choreographed that tells the story of a men’s therapy group. “…The vulnerability we are often taught to erase in men is fully realized throughout the piece in a variety of gorgeous choreographed modes” Bateman Reviews.
 Kathleen is the founder of the Contact Improv Consult Culture Blog and has written many articles for the blog